- UCAS code

 Go Global with Psychology at Heriot-Watt University

 BSc Psychology is taught across Heriot-Watt University’s three main global campuses in Edinburgh, Dubai, and Malaysia.
 This means our students can easily transfer for one semester or more across our campuses and continue to study the same content whilst enjoying extremely beneficial life experiences.
+At least two years must be studied at the Edinburgh campus in order to gain BPS Accreditation.

 The Psychology Society